A Detailed Guide to DIY Plumbing: Fixing Frequent Issues at Home

 Is DIY plumbing safe?

-DIY plumbing is secure if you adhere to safety guidelines and take proper precautions.
+DIY plumbing is safe if you follow safety guidelines and take appropriate precautions.

 What is the best time to call for a licensed plumber?

-It is recommended to contact a professional plumber for plumbing problems of a serious nature that require specialized equipment and expertise.
+You should call a professional plumber for significant plumbing issues that require specialized equipment and expertise.